Article in User Manual category.

 To put the icing on the cake, Appsee is a tool that you can get your hands on free of charge.

-Mixpanel is a paid analytic tool that offers in-depth information such as how your user arrived at your app, where they live, how often they use your app and for how long.
+Mixpanel is a paid analytic tool that offers in-depth information such as how your user arrived at your app, where they live, how often they use your app, and for how long.
 It utilizes A/B tests and user surveys to generate results.
 The data amassed is devoted to custom reports and user engagement and retention.
-The specific information that you glean from this app allow you to determine if your advertising dollars are driving sales, if and how customers are sharing your app, and more.
+The specific information that you glean from this app allows you to determine if your advertising dollars are driving sales, if and how customers are sharing your app, and more.
 The app title lives up to its name, as Mixpanel combines mobile integrity with rich diversity.
 With so many free apps on the market driving up the stakes, this app gives you the most bang for your buck.

-Which Tool Is Right For You?
+Which Mobile Analytics Tool Is Right For You?

 How steep your wallet is and your taste for apps may ultimately decide what tool you partner with, but what your enterprise demands should also be valued.
 You will want a tool that is user-friendly and feature-rich at a reasonable price, but the scope, array, and reach of your business should be thoroughly considered before you make your move.